International Association of Classification Societies: History

 A second major class society conference, held in 1955, led to the creation of working parties on specific topics and, in 1968, to the formation of IACS by seven leading societies.

 IACS was founded on September 11, 1968, in Hamburg, Germany and its headquarters are currently in London.

 In 1969, IACS was given consultative status by the IMO.
 Its membership has increased since that time to twelve.
-DNV and Germanischer Lloyd merged in 2013; the new entity was called DNV-GL but changed to DNV in 2021.
+DNV and Germanischer Lloyd merged in 2013; the new entity was called DNV GL but changed to DNV in 2021.

-Due to the 2022 Russian invasion of Ukraine, IACS withdrew the membership of Russian Maritime Register of Shipping (RMRS) on March 11 2022.
+Because of the 2022 Russian invasion of Ukraine, IACS withdrew the membership of Russian Maritime Register of Shipping (RMRS) on March 11, 2022.
 The RMRS attracted support from only 25% of members in the vote to expel it.